colorfulfool/server-generated-popups/README.md

-You want to briefly show something to the user.
+You need to briefly show something to the user.
 You decide on a popup.
 You look at your options: `window.open()` is easy, but is blocked by the browser when called not in a `click` handler; JavaScript plugins are over-engineered and want you to create dedicated routes, hidden links or embed your content where it doesn't belong just to accomodate them.
 Oh boy.
 Does it have to be that bad?
 No.

 Now you can do this: